|

 The Evans Lab studies how microscopic organisms - bacteria, fungi, and archaea - function and respond to their environment.
 We are interested in how microbes respond to disturbances and stress, and what factors influence their resilience and the resilience of their functions.
 Functions we are interested in are the cycling of nutrients and carbon, and supporting crop growth.
 We aim to find scientific solutions to environmental problems on land, and in addition to research, we also do this by broadening participation and telling science stories.

+We address these topics collaboratively as a lab, with other disciplines, and with non-academic partners.
+To probe scientific questions, we use field manipulations, modeling, biogeochemical and molecular methods.
 Since microbes are essentially everywhere, knowledge of how these tiny organisms operate can help us better predict ecosystem responses to global change, enhance services, and preserve biodiversity.
-Everyone is needed to reach these goals, so collaborations with outside disciplines and partners, and efforts to eliminate barriers to STEM will also be essential!
+Everyone is needed to reach these goals, so collaborations with outside disciplines and partners, and efforts to eliminate barriers to STEM will also be essential! |

 Welcome to our site!
 We are an academic group at Michigan State University's Kellogg Biological Station.
 Read more about PI Sarah Evans and the Lab members, or explore our research through a description of its Themes or public Communication pieces.
 Check out our photo Gallery and info about Joining the lab.
 Enjoy!